linx-security/yarn-plugin-secrets/README.md

 ## Future Enhancements

 We're looking forward to expanding the capabilities of this plugin.

-Future enhancements may include support for custom prefixes and Infisicial, subject to demand.
+- [] Supporting Infisical
+- [] Doppler: Infer project from doppler.yaml
+- [] Doppler: Improve error handling, such as missing token, binary, etc.

 ## Contributing

 We welcome contributions!
-Please see the CONTRIBUTING.md file for more details.

 ## License

-To be completed with your specific license information...

-Please note that this is a draft and should be customized according to your specific plugin's features and requirements.
-Be sure to add installation instructions, usage examples, and any other information you think your users might need.
+GNU GPLv3

+Permissions of this strong copyleft license are conditioned on making available complete source code of licensed works and modifications, which include larger works using a licensed work, under the same license.
+Copyright and license notices must be preserved.
+Contributors provide an express grant of patent rights.